-BEDFORD DWELLINGS SHOOTING: Man shot, killed in Bedford Dwellings identified
+Man shot, killed in Hill District identified

-PITTSBURGH - One person is dead after a shooting in Bedford Dwellings Thursday night, according to police.
+PITTSBURGH — One person is dead after a shooting in the Hill District Thursday night, according to police.

 Police were called to the 2500 block of Chauncey Drive around 9:40 p.m.